 You do need a shorthand for discussing the things that matter most.
 Sloganish statements like “It's all about relationships” are not unimportant.
 Cultures are built on oft-repeated lines like these ones.
 You actually do need one-liners and slogans.

 Which is why the one-liners need to be really, really good.
 They've got to be simple enough to be understood clearly and quickly.
-And they've got to be deep enough to withstand the rigors of close inspection and extended study.
+And they've got to be deep enough to withstand the rigors of close inspection and extended study and meditation.

 So: may I offer that what it's all *actually* about is the long-term flourishing of young people.
 This is what our job descriptions boil down to — that we would teach or counsel or administrate or lead the people in our care toward that one end.
 Long-term flourishing is what the parents of my students hope for — that this will be a year in which their child's long-term prospects get brighter.
 Long-term flourishing is why education is the worthiest investment of tax dollars — because people who flourish long-term end up promoting societal flourishing.

 Relationships are a critical means, not the ultimate end.
 They are a beautiful, non-negotiable, essential means!
 They are what give the work its deeper layers of meaning.
-They are why I delight in my job, even on its hardest days.
+They are why I delight in my job, even on the many days when it is emotionally or physically or intellectually or spiritually hard.
 But we can do better than statements like “it's all about relationships.”